-The disparities between white and black people became more apparent during and after World War II.
-Firstly, during the war, black people were discouraged from joining the military and often worked low wages, even as white Americans were entering the service and prospering in jobs aiding the war effort.
-Following protests and a potential march on Washington, President Franklin D Roosevelt opened national defence and government jobs without discrimination based on race, religion, colour or national origin.
-Further, following demands by civil rights activists.
-President Truman integrated the military in 1948.
-106 These actions, as well as international human rights discourse, colonial liberation movements and increased national awareness, led to a cascade of support for civil rights leading into the civil rights and Black Power movements of the 1950s and 1960s.
-107
+The disparities between white and Black people became more apparent during and after World War II.
+Firstly, during the war, black people were discouraged from joining the military and often worked low wages, even as white Americans were entering the service and prospering in jobs aiding the war effort (Dailey, Gilmore & Simon, 2000).
+Following protests and a potential march on Washington, President Franklin D. Roosevelt opened national defense and government jobs without discrimination based on race, religion, color, or national origin.
+Further, following demands by civil rights activists, President Truman integrated the military in 1948 (Dailey, Gilmore & Simon, 2000).
+These actions, as well as international human rights discourse, colonial liberation movements, and increased national awareness, led to a cascade of support for civil rights leading into the Civil Rights and Black Power movements of the 1950s and '60s (Nagel et al., 2015).

-The civil rights movement began as an effort by black Americans to end racial discrimination and segregation.
-As noted, Tim Crow laws discriminated against black Americans in nearly every category, voting, housing, economics and education among them.
-Going into the civil rights era, international attention was drawn toward human rights in the Universal Declaration of Human Rights and decolonisation, the juxtaposition between the US' support of this and the US' own practices were stark, and the debts owed to the black community still had not been paid.
-109 The civil rights era saw organisation and activism across the nation, the most notable of which include: the Montgomery Bus Boycott, the Little Rock Nine, the Greensboro Four, Freedom Riders, the March on Washington and the Selma to Montgomery March.
-Social movements in the US have a history of changing policy; this is the case both with the abolition movement and civil rights.
-110
+The civil rights movement began as an effort by Black Americans to end racial discrimination and segregation.
+As noted, Jim Crow laws discriminated against Black Americans in nearly every category, voting, housing, economics, and education among them.
+Going into the Civil Rights era, international attention was drawn toward human rights in the Universal Declaration of Human Rights and decolonization, the juxtaposition between the US' support of this and the US' own practices were stark, and the debts owed to the Black community still had not been paid (Nagel et al., 2015).
+The Civil Rights era saw organization and activism across the nation, the most notable of which include: the Montgomery Bus Boycott, the Little Rock Nine, the Greensboro Four, Freedom Riders, the March on Washington, and the Selma to Montgomery March.
+Social movements in the US have a history of changing policy; this is the case both with the abolition movement and Civil Rights (Andrews & Gaby, 2015).